rh-soln-pattern-sentiment-analysis/abusive-language-analysis-model/README.md

-# sentiment-analysis
+# abusive-language-analysis

-Repository for sentiment-anaysis related code to be used in AI/ML use case.
+Repository for abusive language analysis related code - to be used for text analysis and part of AI/ML.